 Some traders use Bitcoin as a method of diversifying their portfolios.
 Others like that the cryptocurrency market runs 24/7 since fiat currencies typically run on weekdays only.
 Be sure you understand all the risks involved before trading Bitcoin.

 Important: This is not investment advice.
 We present a number of common arguments for and against investing in this commodity.
 Please seek professional advice before making investment decisions.

 You can trade Bitcoin 24/7.
 No matter where you are in the world, there are crypto exchanges that are active and can facilitate transactions.
 However, there are certain times of the day when prices are more volatile and some brokers charge overnight fees, so do your research to ensure that you’re making trades at the optimum times.

-- Learn more about the history of Bitcoin and its price.
+- Learn more about the history of Bitcoin and see its live price.

 - Learn how to trade Bitcoin Cash, Ripple, Verge, and ZCash.

-Credits: Original article written by Katie Horne.
-Updates and additions in Sep 2020 by Marko Csokasi with contributions from the Commodity.com editorial team.
+Credits: Original article written by Katie Horne and Marko Csokasi.
+Updates and additions in Jan 2021 by the Commodity.com editorial team.